eHealthAfrica/aether/documentation/try/walkthrough-connect.md

 }
 ```

 This is the status page for the Aether Producer, which sits between the Aether Kernel and Kafka, passing out entities as they are created.
-We can see that bith `kafka` and `kernel` are set to `true`.
+We can see that both `kafka` and `kernel` are set to `true`.
 This means that the Aether Producer has successfully communicated with both of them.

 We can also see that four topics have been created, `Survey`, `Building`, `Household` and `Person`.
 Kafka separates its data feeds into separate topics, and the Producer automatically creates a new topic for each schema in Kernel.
 The Producer has found the entities that were created when we submitted data using `curl`, and has passed them to Kafka.